-What can be done to treat TBI's?
-There are several approaches to consider.
-One approach to recovery from TBI is through physical exercise.
+Another approach to recovery from TBI is through physical exercise.
 There is strong research evidence through animal models that physical exercise helps, and some human research has found this too.
 Cardio exercise (aerobics) is known to be the best way to boost a brain chemical called BDNF (brain derived neurotrophic factor).
 BDNF grows new brain cells, strengthens the ones that already exist, and also help protect against cells being killed.
 Plus, it strengthens the connections between cells - and it is this connectivity that comprises memory and learning.
 And it is thought to reduce anxiety and depression which would help explain why mood improves with exercise.